 Publication of the Winner’s name and Essay’s title on AIJA’s website, social media and various communication channels.

-Invitation to attend free of charge the 2017 International Young Lawyers’ Congress taking place in Tokyo, Japan, on 28 August - 1 September.
+Invitation to attend free of charge the 2018 International Young Lawyers’ Congress taking place in Brussels, Belgium, on 28 August - 1 September.
+Travel and accommodation will also be covered.